-Right past the laundry room were the steps that lead you to the second bedroom with an ensuite bath.
+Right past the laundry room was the steps that lead you to the second bedroom with an ensuite bath.
 As you descend the staircase, you will see a game room with a table and two barstools surrounding it.
 There were two old fashioned, manual video game consoles (one of the consoles had eight pages of games!!) and an air hockey table.
 Right outside the bedroom was another queen sleeper sofa.

 When the description said the cabin sleeps eight, they meant it!
 There is a second balcony outside the game room.
 This is where the hot tub (a necessity in the cabin community) is located and is a true blessing after a long day of sightseeing.